 We are a global leader in server technology and green computing innovation.
 We develop and provide high performance server solutions based on an innovative, modular and open-standard architecture.
-Our solutions include a range of complete rackmount, workstation, storage, graphic processing unit and blade server systems, as well as subsystems and accessories which can be used by distributors, OEMs and end customers to assemble server systems.
+Our solutions include a range of complete rackmount servers, storage systems, workstations, blade servers, networking devises and complete rack solutions, as well as subsystems and accessories which can be used by distributors, original equipment manufacturers, or OEMs, and end customers to assemble server systems.
 We offer our clients a high degree of flexibility and customization by providing what we believe to be the industry's broadest array of servers, server subsystems and accessories, which are interoperable and can be configured to create complete server systems.
 Our server systems, subsystems and accessories are architected to provide high levels of reliability, quality and scalability, thereby enabling benefits in the areas of performance, thermal management, power efficiency and total cost of ownership.
-We base our solutions on open standard components, such as processors from Intel and AMD and our solutions can utilize both the Linux and Windows operating systems.
+We base our solutions on open standard components, such as processors from Intel, AMD and Nvidia and our solutions can utilize both the Linux and Windows operating systems.

 We perform the majority of our research and development efforts in-house, which increases the communication and collaboration between design teams, streamlines the development process and reduces time-to-market.
 We have developed a set of design principles which allow us to aggregate individual industry standard materials to develop proprietary components, such as serverboards, chassis, power supplies and networking / storage devices.
 This building block approach allows us to provide a broad range of SKUs, and enables us to build and deliver application-optimized solutions based upon customers' application requirements.
-As of June 30, 2010, we offered over 4,700 SKUs, including SKUs for server systems, serverboards, chassis and power supplies and other system accessories.
+As of June 30, 2011, we offered over 4,500 SKUs, including SKUs for rackmont and blade server systems, serverboards, chassis and power supplies and other system accessories.

-We conduct our operations principally from our headquarters in California and subsidiaries in the Netherlands and Taiwan, We sell our server systems and server subsystems and accessories primarily through distributors, which include value added resellers and system integrators, and to a lesser extent to original equipment manufacturers (OEMs) as well as through our direct sales force.
-During fiscal year 2010, our products were purchased by over 500 customers, most of which are distributors in 81 countries.
+We conduct our operations principally from our headquarters in California and subsidiaries in the Netherlands and Taiwan.
+We sell our server systems and server subsystems and accessories primarily through distributors, which include value added resellers and system integrators, and to a lesser extent to OEMs as well as through our direct sales force.
+During fiscal year 2011, our products were purchased by over 600 customers, most of which are distributors in 85 countries.
 We commenced operations in 1993 and have been profitable every year since inception.
-For fiscal years 2010, 2009 and 2008, our net sales were \$721.4 million, \$505.6 million and \$540.5 million, respectively and our net income was \$26.9 million, \$16.1 million and \$25.4 million, respectively.
+For fiscal years 2011, 2010 and 2009, our net sales were \$942.6 million, \$721.4 million and \$505.6 million, respectively, and our net income was \$40.2 million, \$26.9 million and \$16.1 million, respectively.